How to Break Bad News to Patients

 Fine’s model: Fine elaborated a protocol with five different phases.

-Step 1: The first phase is called preparation and involves all the activities surrounding the delivering of bad news: establishing appropriate space, being sensitive to the patient’s needs, cultural and religious values and being goal-specific.
+1) The first phase is called preparation and involves all the activities surrounding the delivering of bad news.
+It involves establishing appropriate space, being sensitive to the patient’s needs, cultural and religious values and being goal-specific.

-Step 2: The information acquisition stage consists of asking the patient what he or she already knows, what he or she believes and is willing to know.
+2) The information acquisition stage.
+It consists of asking the patient what he or she already knows, what he or she believes and is willing to know.

-Step 3: Is the information sharing phase and it includes agenda re-evaluation and teaching.
+3) Is the information sharing phase.
+It includes agenda re-evaluation and teaching.

-Step 4: The penultimate stage is the information reception and allows for the clarification of any miscommunication, misunderstanding and the careful handling of disagreements.
+4) The penultimate stage.
+This is the information reception and allows for the clarification of any miscommunication, misunderstanding and the careful handling of disagreements.

 How to use SPIKES model to deliver bad news: